 - Week 1: Skills training, emergency behaviours, threshold levels

-- Week 2: Lead management and “Find it” using boxes
+- Week 2: Lead management and “Find it” using cones

-- Week 3: Walking skills and ” Find it ” moving past the boxes
+- Week 3: Walking skills and ” Find it ” moving past the cones

 - Week 4: Using dogs to cue “Find it”